smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

     To match this instruction, use the name "FQDN".
 Type the actual Fully Qualified Domain Name of the Source Machine (Agent) that will contain the LSAM PTF save files needing distribution.

         FQDN=SMADEV.GLOBALSMA.COM

+    Note: Do not enclose the Value string within quotes.
+If quotes are typed, they will become part of the Value string.
     ```